 June, July, and August are the driest months for the islands.
 Winter does get more rain and cloud cover.
 But, they are still quite intermittent and sunshine is frequent.

-Average highs for Hawaii are in the high-20’s.
-Temperatures rarely enter the 30’s or drop below the 20’s.
+Average highs for Hawaii are around 30 during summer and 25 in winter.
+Temperatures rarely get above 35 or drop below 20.

 Explore the “Jurassic” Island of Kauai